"Choose a good reputation over great riches; being held in high esteem is better than silver or gold.."

 Further Biblical Study

-Until next time, let's keep walking the Road together,
+Let's keep walking the Road together,

 Dennis Jones

-Founder, The Biblical Business Roadmap
+The Biblical Business Roadmap